zzzeeshannn/pitree/README.md

+Forked file from PiTree.

+The additional added files follow the same syntax as mentioned below by the original authors. train_dt_alternate.py includes the Decision Tree with XGBoostClassifier. train_dt_ada.py is used to train PiTree with ADABoost as the underlying tree. train_dt_id3.py is used to train PiTree with ID3 as the underlying tree.

+The script to read the log_files and generate the graph is named under csv_log.py and graph.py

+Server for the overhead analysis can be found in dash_pitree.ipynb In case of running the server provided by the original authors, but introducing a delay, use tc to introduce network delay

+"# tc qdisc add dev lo root netem delay 5ms"

 # PiTree

 PiTree is a conversion tool to automatically and faithfully convert complex adaptive bitrate algorithms into lightweight decision trees.
 This repository is the official release of the following paper: